-WHEREAS, the Finance and Audit Committee (the "Committee") of the Board of Trustees of the Long Island Power Authority ("LIPA") has conducted an annual review of the Policy and recommends that the Board find that the Policy has been complied with and that the proposed changes to the Policy and due and proper.
+WHEREAS, the Finance and Audit Committee (the "Committee") has conducted an annual review of the Policy and recommends that the Board find that the Policy has been complied with and that the proposed changes to the Policy and due and proper.

-NOW, THEREFORE, BE IT RESOLVED, that consistent with the accompanying memorandum, the Board hereby finds that LIPA has complied with the Policy for the period since the last annual review and approves the annual report on the Policy.
+NOW, THEREFORE, BE IT RESOLVED, that consistent with the accompanying memorandum, the Committee hereby recommends that the Board find that LIPA has complied with the Policy for the period since the last annual review and approves the annual report on the Policy.

-BE IT FURTHER RESOLVED, that consistent with the accompanying memorandum, the changes to the Policy that are reflected in Exhibit "B" are hereby approved.
+BE IT FURTHER RESOLVED, that consistent with the accompanying memorandum, the Committee hereby recommends to the Board the approval of the changes to the Policy that are reflected in Exhibit "B".